 Legacies of Enslavement research

-Downing College is engaging with the University’s Legacies of Enslavement project and is conducting its own research, with the intention that findings will be shared once this work has been completed.
-Part of this research concerns the history of the family of the College’s founder, Sir George Downing, 3rd Baronet (1685-1749), but it will also encompass other major benefactors.
+Downing College engaged with and assisted in the University’s Legacies of Enslavement project and conducted its own research, initially focusing on the history of the family of the College’s founder, Sir George Downing, 3rd Baronet (1685-1749).
 The College was founded in 1800 and received as its endowment the estates of the Downing family in Cambridgeshire and Suffolk.

 Downing’s Early Black Cantabs project